gvwilson/thirdbit/src/fiction/in-heck/index.md

 Moonlight dappled the Roos' porch.
-Gumption shifted in his chair, resisting the urge to scratch the spot where his armor had rubbed against his waist.
+Gumption shifted in his chair, resisting the urge to scratch the spot on his waist where the armor had rubbed his fur away.
-For want of anything else to wear, he had left it on as Dockety hauled them back to Rusty Bridge.
+For want of anything else to wear, he had left it on as Bee Six Vee hauled them back to Rusty Bridge.
 "Don't mind me," Maddy had said archly.
-Gumption smiled at her but didn't take it off.
+Gumption had smiled at her but didn't take it off.

 He had been doing a lot of smiling since the fight in the lab.
 So had Maddy,